 David Hartt: The Histories (Le Mancenillier) is the first artist commission to activate Beth Sholom’s Frank Lloyd Wright-designed National Historic Landmark in Elkins Park, PA.
-Comprising music, video, and other elements, the exhibition considers histories of Jewish and Black diasporas in the United States.
+Comprising contrasting media — from orchids and tapestries to hi-resolution video screens and quadraphonic sound—the exhibition considers histories of Jewish and Black diasporas in the United States.

 About the artist